osteele/hackingthelibrary.org/src/pages/posts/7-code-coverage.md

 ![](./img/code-coverage.png)

+In our example projects, we're using pytest as a test runner.
+The `assert` commands, that do the work of comparing the actual to the expected results, *look* like they're part of the test code, but when they're run Pytest, they're actually part of the test *framework*  — because Pytest intercepts failures and reports the actual and expected results itself, which the built-in `assert expected == actual` can't do.

 [^1]: Therefore it's important to say things in two *different* ways.
 One way to write a bad test is to use the same code in the test that you used in the code being tested.
 One way around this is for the test to implement a different algorithm that implements the same functionality as the code being tested — but this is very expensive, and error prone.
 More common is to write the test at a *different level of generality and abstraction* — the code being tested works for all values, but the test just spot checks a few, and uses a hard-coded value that you've manually verified.
 [^2]: Pseudo-math is great for making hacking look more engineering-y.
 But for extra fake legitimacy, nothing beats applying *physics* terms to programming.
 [And this has been done])()https://en.wikipedia.org/wiki/Heisenbug!
 [^³]: We just don't know what's lurking in here, except through manual testing — and then only the version we manually tested.